demondragong/snapThoseTabs/README.md

 2. Start sorting all your tabs one by one and take a trip down memory lane remembering the ambitions of your former self when you opened this tab earlier today and that other one a week ago, oh and this one about buying bitcoin in 2019... →  ❌ NO!
 Skip this step. ❌
 3. Close ALL the tabs.

 This is where Snap those tabs™️ comes in.
-It’s the best at closing tabs!
+It allows you to close your tabs before the FOMO kicks in.
+No time to change your mind!

 Whether you’re on the verge of a mental breakdown or just because you’re fed up with your computer sounding like it’s about to take off, save yourself with 1 click.